Cleaning your dogs ears is an essential part of canine care. It is very important to regularly check the condition of your dog’s ears.

 How often should I clean my dog’s ears?

-Ear cleaning depends on your dog’s breed.
+Ear cleaning depends on the breed of your dog.
 If you have droopy-eared dogs like Basset Hounds and Cocker Spaniels, they require a regular ear cleaning.
-This problem with long drooping ears is because they allow less airflow in the ear, and there is a higher chance of yeast infection.
+The problem with long drooping ears is because of the less airflow that gets into the ear, and there is a higher chance of infection.